-10.0 OTHER KEY RULES AND POLICIES
+10.0 MISCELLANEOUS RULES AND POLICIES

-1. It is important that students keep up with the chapter readings.
+- 1. It is important that students keep up with the chapter readings.
 The lectures are designed not only to discuss but also to clarify any difficulties one might encounter in understanding the chapter topics.
-Thus, it is important to attend class, take good notes, and use them in conjunction with the textbook and study guide.
+Thus, it is important to attend class, take good notes, and use them in conjunction with the textbook and study guide. - 2.
 "I wasn't in class today (or for the past 2 weeks).
-DID I MISS ANYTHING IMPORTANT?"
+DID I MISS ANYTHING

+IMPORTANT?"
 If a student misses a lecture, arrange to copy notes from classmates, not from the professor.
 The professor does not provide notes or any form of information from missed classes.
 Lecture notes are not posted in Blackboard.
+The lectures are NOT IN POWERPOINT FORMAT FOR SPECIFIC REASONS.